 Required field activities include collection of whole or edible portions of representative fish tissue samples within the geographical study basins.

-Collect samples from July-October to ensure completion of contaminants' depuration during the spawning processes and active storage of fat by fish for the winter months.
+Samples are collected from August-October to ensure completion of contaminants' depuration during the spawning processes and active storage of fat by fish for the winter months.

-Collect biological samples if the flow is not dangerous for staff to enter the stream (e.g., water levels at or below median base flow); barring any hazardous weather conditions (e.g., thunderstorms or heavy rain in the vicinity); or unexpected physical barriers to accessing the site.
+Biological samples are collected if the flow is not dangerous for staff to enter the stream (e.g., water levels at or below median base flow); barring any hazardous weather conditions (e.g., thunderstorms or heavy rain in the vicinity); or unexpected physical barriers to accessing the site.
 The field crew chief makes the final determination as to whether a waterbody is safe to enter.